 ARTICLE X

-Indemnification of Corporate Grants
+Indemnification of Trustees and Officers & Insurance

-The Charter School may, to the fullest extent now or hereafter permitted by and in accordance with standards and procedures provided by § 721 through § 726 of the Not-for-Profit Corporation Law and any amendments thereto, indemnify any person made, or threatened to be made, a party to any action or proceeding by reason of the fact that he, his testate or intestate was a Director, Officer, employee or agent of The Corporation, against judgements, fines, amounts paid in settlement and reasonable expenses, including attorneys’ fees.
+The Corporation may, to the fullest extent now or hereafter permitted by and in accordance with standards and procedures provided by § 721 through § 726 of the Not-for-Profit Corporation Law and any amendments thereto, indemnify any person made, or threatened to be made, a party to any action or proceeding by reason of the fact that he, his testate or intestate was a Director, Officer, employee or agent of The Corporation, against judgements, fines, amounts paid in settlement and reasonable expenses, including attorneys’ fees.

+In accordance with Section 726 of the New York Not-For-Profit Corporation Law, the Corporation shall prescribe and maintain insurance to indemnify Trustees and officers of the Corporation, on any terms and conditions set forth in a resolution of the Board.

 ARTICLE XI